fbjelonic/fbjelonic.github.io/_projects/01_autonomous_car.md

 More about this in the futur.
 Stay tuned :smirk:

+* communication structure of rosduino (show rqt graph)

+* explain ssh and ros wifi communication (master/ slave)

+* what is the laptop, raspberry pi and arduino for

 ## SLAM and path planning

 More about this in the futur.
 Stay tuned :smirk:

+* include footage and links to intel realsense D455

+* show examples of open source tracking

+* explain the concept of surface normals and elevation map

+* RRT* path planning

 ## Video